DICOM vs PACS: Benefits and Differences in Medical Imaging

 Step 2: DICOM Formatting

 After the image is captured, DICOM standards encode it.
-DICOM formats the images in a universal language to be compatible with various systems and devices.
+DICOM formats images in a universal language to ensure compatibility across various systems and devices.

 The encoding includes the images itself and crucial metadata, such as: